simonmittag/ingress-j8a/ReadMe.md

 and load balancing of network traffic.

 # What?
-ingress-j8a is a kubernetes ingress controller pod, exposing ports 80, 443 to the internet.
+`ingress-j8a` is a kubernetes ingress controller pod, exposing ports `80`, `443` of the cluster to the internet.
 It generates the configuration objects for j8a a proxy server, keeps those configurations updated and manages instances of j8a within the cluster.

 ![](art/ingress-j8a.png)
-* j8a-ingress-pod consumes ingress resources from all namespaces for the ingressClass j8a
+* ingress-j8a consumes ingress resources from all namespaces for the ingressClass j8a
-* j8a-ingress-pod consumes the actual ingressClass resource that specifies the controller class itself and reconfigures the controller pods accordingly.
+* ingress-j8a consumes the actual ingressClass resource that specifies the controller class itself and reconfigures the controller pods accordingly.
-* j8a-ingress-pod deploys instances of j8a into the cluster by talking to the kubernetes API server.
+* ingress-j8a deploys instances of j8a into the cluster by talking to the kubernetes API server.
 It creates a deployment keeping multiple copies of j8a alive.
-* j8a-ingress-pod updates deployments of j8a instances with new configuration objects as env variables.
+* ingress-j8a updates deployments of j8a instances with new configuration objects as env variables.
 Since this cannot be done at runtime, it changes the deployment of j8a-ingress-controller-pod and rolls out new pods using a rolling update, so there is always live pods available. old pods are shut down after new ones have successfully deployed.

-# How
+# How?
 ## Design Goals
 * Zero downtime deployments for j8a during updates to all cluster resources.
 * Redundancy for j8a with multiple proxy server instances and a load balancing mechanism